-l) Fair value of data transferred in non-monetary transactions
+1) Fair value of data transferred in non-monetary transactions

 During the year, the Company provided data processing services and access to software in exchange for satellite and ground station operating services and satellite capacity.
-The fair value of the services provided were recognized as revenue, determined based on the fair value of the goods or services received.
-When the fair value of the goods or services received cannot be measured reliably, revenue is determined based on comparable revenue transactions with third parties and the Company's pricing methodology.
+The fair value of the services provided were recognized as revenue, determined based on the fair value of the goods or services received cannot be measured reliably, revenue is determined based on comparable revenue transactions with third parties and the Company's pricing methodology.